vigna/epserde-rs/README.md

 Being [`ZeroCopy`] or [`EpsCopy`] decides instead how the type will be treated when serializing and deserializing sequences, such as slices, boxed slices, and vectors.
-Sequences of zero-copy types are deserialized using a reference, where as sequences of ε-copy types are fully deserialized in allocated memory.
-It is important to remark that *you cannot serialize a vector whose elements are of a type that is neither* (see the [`CopyType`] documentation for a deeper explanation)
+Sequences of zero-copy types are deserialized using a reference, whereas sequences of ε-copy types are fully deserialized in allocated memory.
+It is important to remark that *you cannot serialize a vector whose elements are of a type that is neither* (see the [`CopyType`] documentation for a deeper explanation).

 Logically, zero-copy types should be deserialized to references, and this indeed happens in most cases, and certainly in the derived code: however, *primitive types are always